quil-lang/qvm/README.md

 ```
 docker pull rigetticomputing/qvm
 ```
-This will download the qvm code.
+This will download the QVM server.
 To start the QVM, run
 ```
 docker run rigetticomputing/qvm -p 5000:5000
 ```